chandan-devs/nest-project/README.md

 ## Description

-Creating a CRUD (Create, Read, Update, Delete) operation in NestJS involves setting up a simple API that allows you to manage a resource.
-Here’s a short description of how to create a CRUD operation using NestJS:
+Performing a CRUD (Create, Read, Update, Delete) operation in NestJS involves setting up a simple API that allows you to manage and store a resource in a MongoDB database.

 ## Features Overview
 - CRUD Operations